Overview

 - Floodplain Development Permit

-- May require detailed study if located in a FEMA undetermined flood hazard zone
+- Shall require a detailed hydrologic/hydraulic study if located in a FEMA undetermined flood hazard zone.

 Floodplain Development Standards